FOCUS-In Southeast Asian internet battle, Sea's rise sends rivals scrambling

 The humble noodles eatery signed up for Sea's nascent ShopeeFood service a month ago, but "immediately, there were orders everyday," said manager M.A Rasyid.

 Riding on the success of a cash-generating gaming business, U.S.-listed Sea has invested heavily in its Shopee e-commerce brand and successfully taken on Alibaba's Lazada and other rivals in recent years.
-Its share price has risen five-fold over the past year, giving the company a market capitalisation of $111 billion.
+Its share price has risen five-fold over the past year, giving Singapore-based Sea a market value of $111 billion.

-Now Singapore-based Sea is muscling into food delivery and financial services in Indonesia, the world's fourth-most-populous country, posing a new threat to regional rivals including ride-hailing and delivery unicorns Grab and GoJek.
+Now it is muscling into food delivery and financial services in Indonesia, the world's fourth-most-populous country, posing a new threat to regional rivals including ride-hailing and delivery unicorns Grab and GoJek.

 At stake is a slice of the more than 400 million internet users in Southeast Asia's digital economy, which is estimated to triple to $309 billion by 2025, according to a study by Google, Temasek and Bain & Company.

-Tech giants including Tencent 0700.HK, a major investor in Sea, Alibaba 9988.HK, Google GOOGL.O and Softbank Group Corp 9984.T are big backers of Southeast Asia's internet champions.
+Tech behemoths, including Tencent 0700.HK, a major investor in Sea, Alibaba 9988.HK, Google GOOGL.O and Softbank Group Corp 9984.T, are big backers of regional champions.

-Sources say Sea's aggressive expansion is one of the key sources driving merger discussions between Gojek and e-commerce platform Tokopedia.
-The two Indonesian firms aim to create an $18 billion powerhouse to fight off Sea and regional ride-hailing leader Grab.
+Sources say Sea's aggressive expansion is one driver of merger discussions between Gojek and e-commerce platform Tokopedia.
+The Indonesian firms aim to create an $18 billion powerhouse to fight off Sea and regional giant Grab.

-Meanwhile, Grab and other players, including travel app Traveloka and Indonesian e-commerce unicorn Bukalapak, are rushing for public listings, hoping to ride the coattails of Sea's stock rally while defending their turf, according to Reuters interviews with over a dozen people.
+Meanwhile, Grab and others, including travel app Traveloka and Indonesian e-commerce unicorn Bukalapak, are rushing for public listings, hoping to ride the coattails of Sea's stock rally while defending their turf, according to Reuters interviews with over a dozen people.

-"Sea is like Thanos, massive and powerful, and able to take down half of the world, or in this case half the startups," Willson Cuaca, co-founder of East Ventures and an early backer of Tokopedia, joked as he compared the group to the powerful villain in the Marvel film series.
+"Sea is like Thanos, massive and powerful, and able to take down half of the world, or in this case half the startups," Willson Cuaca, co-founder of East Ventures and an early backer of Tokopedia, joked as he compared Sea to the powerful villain in the Marvel film series.

 "Like the Avengers, companies need to band together if they want to ensure their survival and to win the war."